 Rapid growth in the pre-owned luxury watch market

-In South Africa and worldwide, trade in second-hand luxury accessories, including handbags and luxury watches, is booming.
+In South Africa and worldwide, trade in second-hand luxury accessories, including handbags and shoes, is booming.

 A surge in the number of online platforms specialising in pre-owned luxury goods is behind the explosion in sales.

-According to the latest report by Luxity, an online re-seller of pre-owned luxury goods in South Africa, the highest return for a watch brand is Rolex, returning 87,5% on average when comparing resale price to retail.
+According to the latest report by Luxity, an online re-seller of pre-owned luxury goods in South Africa, the highest return for a watch brand is Rolex, returning a truly impressive 126,5% on average when comparing resale price to retail.

 Rolex is expected to remain unrivalled for years to come.